Illinois EPA invites both formal and non-formal educators to utilize the following free educational materials.

 Food Waste FAQ and Activities Packet

 The Food Waste FAQ shares some national and Illinois specific data.
 Additionally, the packet includes a "Family Food Feud" game for families to keep track of their food waste at home and a "Waste Matching Game."
-The packet was created to supplement Illinois EPA and University of Illinois Urbana-Champaign's upcoming Environmental Pathways food waste curriculum.
+The packet was created to supplement Illinois EPA and University of Illinois Urbana-Champaign's Where Does My Food Go? curriculum for fifth/sixth graders.